-Hiester, a Republican, was the representative for Maryland's 4th congressional district from 1803 to 1805.
+Hiester was the representative for Maryland’s 4th congressional district and was a Republican.
+He served from 1803 to 1805.

 From May 1789 to Mar 1804, Hiester missed 157 of 531 roll call votes, which is 29.6%.
 This is worse than the median of 17.7% among the lifetime records of representatives serving in Mar 1804.
 The chart below reports missed votes over time.

 |Nov 1792-Mar 1793||41||14||34.1%||85th|

 |Nov 1794-Mar 1795||15||5||33.3%||82nd|

 |Dec 1801-May 1802||94||32||34.0%||84th|